Skip to content

 Debug:

-# Check governor binary exists
+# Check governor binary exists (use whichever you installed)

-which oberon-governor
+which cyan-skillfish-governor-smu

 # Check config